LW2904/c/README.md

 **Exercise 1-24**

-Checks a C code file for rudimentary syntax erros like unmatched parentheses, brackets and braces.
+Checks a C code file for rudimentary syntax errors like unmatched parentheses, brackets and braces.

+Since the checks are performed at such a basic level, this will work for a number of languages with syntax similar to C.

 ### find_substr